ostanik/transferwise_bot/README.md

 # transferwise_bot
-telegram bot to warn me the transfer rate in Transferwise
+Telegram bot to warn me the transfer rate in Transferwise